-Disability Living Allowance
+Disability Living Allowance for children

-What is Disability Living Allowance (DLA)?
+What is Disability Living Allowance (DLA) for children?

-Disability Living Allowance (DLA) is to pay for the additional costs of your child’s long term health condition or disability.
-The benefit is split in to two parts, Mobility and Care or a combination of the two and is paid for your child up to the age of 16 years old.
+DLA is to help pay for the additional costs of your child’s long term health condition or disability.
+The benefit is split in to two parts, care and mobility or a combination of the two and is paid for your child up to the age of 16 years old.

 Who is eligible?